 In Kind Contributions

-Grant recipients will benefit from the support of the Special Advisor to the Provost on Open Education, the expertise of librarians, who can assist with identifying suitable OER, the application of Creative Commons licenses, and training in the use of Pressbooks, and the assistance of Teaching & Learning Commons staff, who may assist with instructional design and integrating the OER into Moodle.
+Grant recipients will benefit from the support of the Associate Vice Provost, Open Education, the expertise of librarians, who can assist with identifying suitable OER, the application of Creative Commons licenses, and training in the use of Pressbooks, and the assistance of Teaching & Learning Commons staff, who may assist with instructional design and integrating the OER into Moodle.

 Proposals will be evaluated based on the following criteria: